Rohit01-zoey/Machine-Learning-Chapter-2/README.md

 # Machine-Learning-Chapter-2

-Contains implementations of all the code covered in Chapter 2 of the book till Feature scaling.
+These are the implementations of all the code in Chapter 2 of the book.